Squads-Grid/neobank-example-app/README.md

 This is a demo React Native app built with [Expo](https://expo.dev/), designed to showcase the [@sqds/grid SDK](https://www.npmjs.com/package/@sqds/grid).
 It demonstrates authentication, KYC, virtual account creation, and more, using a modern Expo Router structure and the official Grid SDK.

+> **Note:** This branch supports Expo SDK 54.
+Expo recommends using [development builds](https://docs.expo.dev/develop/development-builds/introduction/) for production apps, as Expo Go only supports the latest SDK version.
+See the [Expo SDK upgrade guide](https://docs.expo.dev/workflow/upgrading-expo-sdk-walkthrough/) for more information.

 > ⚠️ **Disclaimer:** This is a demo application intended for educational and demonstration purposes only.

 ## Table of Contents